Monselice: History

 The town's mythological foundation is attributed to the Trojan hero Opsicella.
 The area shows evidence of human settlement since the Bronze Age.

 In Roman times it was known as Mons Silicis, meaning "mountain of flintstone", possibly due to the local quarries of trachyte.

 The earliest known documents about Monselice date back to 568 AD and are related to the conquest of the town by the Lombards.
 The town was under Byzantine rule for a brief period until its conquest by king Agilulf around 602.

 During the Comuni period (12th century) the town had its own local self-government.
 The town was aligned with the Ghibellines against the Guelphs in the political and military fights of the 13th century.

 The Ghibelline leader Ezzelino III da Romano improved the town's fortifications and made it one of the main strongholds of the area.

-The town was then under the Carraresi (the lords of Padua) rule and in the 15th century it became part of the Republic of Venice.
+The town was then under the rule of the Carraresi (the lords of Padua) and in the 15th century it became part of the Republic of Venice.

 After a short period of French domination, it was part of the Austrian Empire and, later, of its client Kingdom of Lombardy–Venetia.

 In 1866 it became part of the Kingdom of Italy.

 Main sights

 The modern town lies in a wide valley between the Montericco, elevation 312 m, and the Rocca, elevation 110 m, hills (part of the Euganean Hills).

 The oldest part of the town lies around the Rocca hill.

 In medieval times the Rocca was heavily fortified with five girdle walls that are partially still visible today.

 Important points for tourists can be the central square Piazza Mazzini with the medieval Torre Civica (Civic Tower) and the Palazzo del Monte di Pietà (Public Pawn Palace).
-This building hosts the local touristic promotion board (Pro Loco), that provides information for visits to the town's historical attractions.
+This building hosts the local tourist promotion board (Pro Loco), which provides information for visits to the town's historical attractions.

 Piazza Mazzini square is also the starting point for the promenade walk along Via del Santuario, leading to the most interesting sites of the town, which include: